 - Learners will gain the ability to use evidence and to arrive at reasoned judgments based on information from a variety of sources.
-Students need to be able read through items and extract salient points to support their arguments. - Students will learn to organise and communicate their knowledge in a structured and organised manner.
-An interest in the news and current affairs will be a vital component. - The course offers plenty of opportunity to apply mathematical skills to real life examples; for example, students might have to analyse or construct company accounts and calculate profits and losses.
+Students need to be able read texts closely and extract salient points to support their arguments. - Students will learn to organise and communicate their knowledge in a structured and organised manner.
+An interest in the news and current affairs will be a vital component. - The course offers plenty of opportunity to apply mathematical skills to real life examples; for example, students might have to calculate loan repayments, profit and loss and cashflow as well as analysing simple company accounts.